Local Coordination Modulates the Reflectivity of Liquefied Si-Ge Alloys: Abstract

 \section{Abstract}

 The properties of liquid Si-Ge binary systems at melting conditions deviate from those expected by the ideal alloy approximation.
-Particularly, a non-linear dependence of the dielectric functions occurs with the reflectivity of liquid Si-Ge being 10\% higher at intermediate Ge content than in pure Si or Ge.
-Using \textit{ab initio} methodologies, we revealed a direct correlation between reflectivity and atomic coordination, discovering that Si-Ge's higher local coordination drives the aforementioned optical behavior.
-These findings extend the physical understanding of liquefied semiconductors and hold the promise of further generalization.
+Particularly, a non-linear dependence of the dielectric functions occurs with the reflectivity of liquid Si-Ge reaching a maximum at 50\% Ge content, being 10\% higher than in pure Si or Ge.
+Using \textit{ab initio} methodologies, we modelled liquefied Si-Ge alloys, unveiling very high coordination numbers and poor symmetry in the first coordination shell with respect to Si and Ge, related to different bonding properties.
+We simulated optical functions, quantitatively replicating the aforementioned reflectivity trend and we highlighted a direct relationship between atomic structure and optical properties, indicating that the unusual optics arises from Si-Ge higher local coordination characterized by low symmetry.
+We forecast further implications for the overall class of these alloys.
+These findings expand our comprehension of liquefied semiconductors and are essential for implementing controlled laser melting procedures to highly dope these materials for advanced transistors, superconductors, sensors and plasmonic devices.